-The Foundation uses estimates in preparing its consolidated financial statements which require management to make estimates and assumptions.
-These estimates affect the reported amounts of assets and liabilities at the date of the statement of financial position and the reported amounts of income and expenditures during the reporting period.
+In preparing its financial statements, the Foundation makes estimates and assumptions.
+These estimates affect the reported amounts of assets and liabilities at the date of the statement of financial position and the reported amounts of revenues and expenditures during the reporting period.
 Actual results may differ from these estimates and such differences could be material.
-The most significant estimates and assumptions relate to the valuation of investments, allowances for possible losses on program-related investments, assumptions used for employee benefit plans and fixed assets useful lives.
+The most significant estimates and assumptions relate to the valuation of investments, allowances for possible losses on program-related investments, assumptions used for employee benefit plans and useful lives assigned to fixed assets.